zwaldeck/zwaldek-framework-v3/README.md

 ## Current version: Pre-Alpha 0.0.1

 ### Doing at the moment
+- XML Configs
+- Service container

+### Current Features
 - Autoloading classes

-### Current Features

 ### Future Features
-- XML Configs
 - Dependency Injection
 - Routing
 - Plugins (so you can write a plugin and activate it (like bundles in Symfony))